johnamdickson/portfolio-project-1/README.md

 - Stack Overflow, W3 Docs, MDN Web Docs and other online resources were a massive help for HTML or CSS code that enabled some of the functionality I was looking for.
 - Slack was an enormous help in resolving common issues that others had faced before me.
 - I want to thank Abby Humprheys in particular for her Peer Code Review and I credit the return to top button to her feedback.
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The icons in the Home Page and Footer were taken from [Font Awesome](https://fontawesome.com/)
 - Much inspiration was drawn from the Love Running walkthrough project.
 The structure of my website follows a similar trajectory and I referenced much of the html and styling code in my project.
 - I would finally like to thank my wife Sinéad whose crocheting talents inspired me to build this website for my first project portfolio.